Slurry Pump Impeller Speed

 It’s no easy task to size and select a slurry pump.
 Along with considering pump hydraulic and mechanical characteristics (which we won’t cover in this post, but would be happy to help you with),

-it has become vital to consider the impeller tip (or peripheral) speed, the impellers revolutions per minute (RPM) and how these elements have an effect on the wear of your slurry pump.
+it has become vital to consider the slurry pump impeller tip (or peripheral) speed, the impellers revolutions per minute (RPM) and how these elements have an effect on the wear of your slurry pump.
 We offer a few suggestions here on how to gauge a pump’s wear rate, based on tip speed, RPM and impeller size.

 Slurry Pump Impeller Tip Speed and Pump Wear

 One criterion that is commonly used to indicate you’ve selected the correct slurry pump is if the impeller tip (or peripheral) speed is below the maximum allowable tip speed, which is based on the class of slurry being pumped, and the impeller material.